Skip to main content

 Weekly low-risk alcohol guidelines

-The recommended weekly low-risk alcohol guidelines are less than:
+The low-risk alcohol guidelines are that you do not drink more than:

-Have 2 to 3 alcohol-free days per week.
-Drink no more than 6 standard drinks on any 1 occasion.
+Have at least 2 to 3 alcohol-free days per week.
+Do not drink more than 6 standard drinks on any 1 occasion.

 The less you drink the lower your risk of developing alcohol-related health issues.